Lake Nebagamon, Wisconsin: History

-Nebagamon is derived from the Chippewa Indian phrase "Nee-bay-go-moh-win", translated as "place to hunt deer by fire on the water."
+Nebagamon is derived from the Indigenous Chippewa language and the phrase "Nee-bay-go-moh-win", translated as "place to hunt deer by fire on the water."
 However, the journals and maps of French explorer Joseph Nicollet suggest that this could be a mistake in translation.
 It is chronicled on Wednesday, August 9, 1837, by Nicollet, that Nibegomowin Creek (Now Nebagamon Creek, sharing its name with the lake) was, at the time, referred to as Sleeping Bear River.
 Nibegomowin more closely translates to night-time game waiting and could be a place where games, such as bears, are rested or tracked at night.
 Sleeping Bear River (Nebagamon Creek) can be seen on Nicollet’s 1843 map, Hydrographical Basin of the Upper Mississippi River.

 Geography

 Lake Nebagamon is located at (46.512894, -91.700351).
 According to the United States Census Bureau, the village has a total area of 14.34 sqmi, of which 12.60 sqmi is land and 1.74 sqmi is water.

-Lake Nebagamon is located 26 miles southeast of the city of Superior.
+Lake Nebagamon is located 26 miles southeast of its county seat, the city of Superior.